Skip to content

 You finish the thought, close the note, and the chance to connect it is gone.

 Footer connections solve that by placing a collapsible Connections panel at the bottom of the note you are already editing.
-When you reach the end of the note, relevant notes are waiting there: ready to scan, expand, open, or drag into the draft as links.
+When you reach the end of the note, related notes are waiting there: ready to scan, expand, open, or drag into the draft as links.

 Tldr